top of page

 TRIO addresses the above problems by developing a novel class of dual targeting antibody drugs that precisely kills cancer cells, overcomes tumor immunosuppression, and allows the body’s immune system to fight against cancer more effectively.
 Our novel dual-targeting antibodies are TIE-ADC™ and TRAILBody™.

-TIE-ADC™ or Tumor Immunity Enhancing ADC™ kills both cancer cells and immunosuppressor cells removing immunosuppression in tumor.
+TIE-ADC™ or Tumor Immunity Enhancing Antibody-Drug Conjugate™ is designed to remove tumor burden and remove immunosuppression in the tumor.
+A first ever dual targeting ADC that kills both cancer cells as well as immunosuppressor cells to completely remove immunosuppression in tumors.
+Removing immunosuppression in tumors allows immune effector cells to launch an effective attack against the tumor.
 TIE-ADC is the first ever drug to attack two tumor promoting mechanisms with one drug.
-This strategy aims to enhance anti- tumor immune response by removing immunosuppression in the tumor.
+This strategy aims to enhance anti-tumor immune response by removing immunosuppression in the tumor.

-TRAILBody™ directly kills cancer cells by activating endogenous cell death while sparing normal cells.
-TRAILBody is >1000-fold more potent than drugs that have previously been achieved using this pathway.
-It is the first ever drug that can directly kill cancer cells without using conjugated toxins or engaging immune effector cells.
-This strategy aims to provide effective cancer treatment without toxicity.
+TRAILBody™ is designed to remove tumors with no toxicity.
+It directly kills cancer cells by activating endogenous cell death while sparing normal cells.
+TRAILBody has the power of ADCs and CAR-Ts in an antibody.
+It is the first ever drug that directly eradicates tumors without using conjugated toxins or engaging immune effector cells.
+TRAILBody is active only on cancer cells and not on normal cells thereby having the potential for no toxicity.
+This strategy aims to provide effective cancer treatments without toxicity.

 What Sets Us Apart